If you decide to take a short trip to Paris and wonder what you can do in 72 hours in Paris, is this article for you?

 Even though 72 hours in Paris are not enough to explore this elegant city of love, we have still tried to create a perfect itinerary for a short trip to Paris and cover almost all the significant landmarks.

-As a frequent traveler, I visit Europe almost twice a year, and on each of my trips, I visit Paris, even if it’s for one day, that’s how much I love the city.
+As a frequent traveler, I visit Europe almost twice a year, and on each trip, I visit Paris; even if it’s for one day, that’s how much I love the city.

 My last trip to Paris was in February 2022, and I had a great time there, filled with adventure and fun.

-Without further a due, let’s get straight to our itinerary.
+Without further due, let’s get straight to our itinerary.

 Where to Stay:

 As for the preferred places to stay in Paris, my favorites are below:

 - Or if you want more public transport connections, you can always choose some nearby area to Paris Central Train station (Paris Gare de Lyon)

 Day 1 in Paris

 Visit Eiffel Tower and have a picnic in Champs De Mars